GolaraRFI/NER/README.md

 # Named Entity Recognition (NER) with BERT
-This project is done on **Google Colaboratory**.
+Coding environment: **Google Colaboratory**

-In this project I showed that how to fine-tune BERT for NER.
+In this project I show that how to fine-tune BERT for NER.

 # Requirements
   - transformers